-A study looking at issues of local implementation of "The Productive Ward" programme included a report and a journal article.^{64, 71} The report appeared to be aimed at end users.
-Three items were met or partially met for design (Items 2 to 4), two for data collection (Items 5 and 6), one partially met for data analysis (Item 6), and one partially met for interpretation of results (Item 9).64 The journal article met more of the high-consensus Delphi items.
-Two items were met in design (Items 2 and 4), two in data collection (Items 5 and 6), one in data analysis (Item 9) and three for interpreting the results (Item11 to Item13).71
+A study looking at issues of local implementation of 'The Productive Ward' programme included a report and a journal article.
+The report appeared to be aimed at end users.
+Three items were reported or partially reported for design (items 2 to 4), two for data collection (items 5 and 6), one partially reported for data analysis (item 6), and one partially reported for interpretation of results (item 9).
+The journal article reported more of the high-consensus Delphi items.
+Two items were reported in design (items 2-4), two in data collection (items 5 and 6), one in data analysis (item 9) and three for interpreting the results (items 11-13).

-One report73 of a case study evaluating prison mental health in-reach services met all highconsensus Delphi items.
-The associated journal article70 met 12 of the 13 criteria but did not report research questions/hypotheses (Item3).
+One report of a case study evaluating prison mental health in-reach services reported all high-consensus Delphi items.
+The associated journal article reported 12 of the 13 criteria, but did not report research questions/hypotheses (item 3).

-A case study used to identify how palliative care for elderly people is delivered was published as a report67 and two journal articles,^{60, 66} as well as being linked to the methods paper mentioned earlier.65 The report met all high-consensus Delphi items.67 Items describing the design (Item1 to Item4) were well covered in one article,66 but the other article60 reported neither the broad aims of the study (Item2) nor the research questions/hypotheses (Item3).
+A case study used to identify how palliative care for elderly people is delivered was published as a report and two journal articles, as well as being linked to the methods paper mentioned earlier.
+The report reported all high-consensus Delphi items.
+Items describing the design (items 1-4) were well covered in one article, but the other article reported neither the broad aims of the study (item 2) nor the research questions/hypotheses (item 3).
+Reporting of the data analysis and interpreting the results was generally well covered in one article but less so in the other publication.
+Both the report and journal articles were published before the Payne et al. methodological paper and therefore did not explicitly reference it.